 The main type of medication used to treat BAM is called a bile acid binder.
 It binds with the bile acids in your digestive tract, which reduces their impact on your colon.

-Bile acid binders are typically very effective at treating diarrhea associated with BAM.
+Bile acid binders are typically at treating diarrhea associated with BAM.
 Some common bile acid binders include:

 - cholestyramine (Questran)